Robert Reed Church: Early life

-Robert Reed Church was born enslaved in 1839 in Holly Springs, Mississippi, as the son of Emmeline, a black American woman from Virginia.
-His mother was enslaved and his father was Captain Charles B. Church, a white steamship owner from Virginia who operated along the Mississippi River.
+Robert Reed Church was born enslaved in 1839 in Holly Springs, Mississippi, the son of Captain Charles B. Church, a white steamship owner from Virginia who operated along the Mississippi River, and Emmeline, an enslaved black American woman from Virginia.
 According to family accounts, Emmeline was the daughter of an enslaved "Malay" Malagasy princess and of a white planter from Lynchburg.

-Robert's mother Emmeline died in 1851, when he was 12.
-His father Captain Church began taking Robert along on his river journeys to and from New Orleans.
+Emmeline died in 1851, when he was 12.
+His father Captain Church began taking Robert on his river journeys to and from New Orleans.
 The youth worked as the steward of the steamship's mess hall, picking up business acumen and contacts, including future Louisiana political leader James Lewis.
 In 1862, Memphis fell to Union troops and the riverboat where Church was working was seized.
 Church escaped, and began working in Memphis as a stableboy, salesman’s assistant, and shining shoes before saving enough to open a saloon.
 He eventually owned a number of businesses along Memphis's Beale street.
 In 1860, the black population of the city was 3,000, but it rapidly increased as fugitive slaves fled from rural plantations to Union lines in the occupied city.
 Church had many customers for his businesses and became influential in the developing black community, which reached 20,000 by 1865.

-The next year, postwar tensions in the city erupted in the Memphis Riots of 1866, when a white ethnic Irish mob attacked South Memphis, killing 45 blacks and injuring many more, and destroying houses, churches and businesses.
 The dramatic demographic changes had resulted in competition among ethnic Irish, who dominated the city's police and fire departments; decommissioned black Union soldiers who had been stationed nearby, and other African Americans.
-Church was shot and wounded in his saloon during the riot.
-A total of two whites died.
+The tensions in the city erupted in the Memphis Riots of 1866, when a white ethnic Irish mob attacked South Memphis, killing 45 blacks and injuring many more, and destroying houses, churches and businesses.
+Two whites died.
+Church was shot and wounded in his saloon.